Christoph Hueller

 Doctoral Candidate

-Prior to joining the doctoral program, Christoph earned his bachelor's and master's degrees in Business Management and Economics from the Julius-Maximilians-University Würzburg, Germany, and worked as a brand consultant on various industry projects.
-He has also gained professional experience within the healthcare, entertainment, and sports apparel industries.
-Christoph has been awarded the Lisle & Roslyn Payne Outstanding Doctoral Student Award, the Thinking Forward: Leadership and Innovation in Marketing Award, and the Federation of German-American Clubs Scholarship for which he now serves as a liaison for incoming students.
+Prior to joining the doctoral program, Christoph earned his bachelor's and master’s degrees from the Julius-Maximilians-University Würzburg, Germany, and worked as a brand consultant on various industry projects.
+He has also gained professional experience within the healthcare, entertainment, and sports apparel industries, which enables him to focus on teaching efforts that are relevant to both marketing theory and practice.
+He has taught marketing research at both undergraduate and graduate levels and assisted in a variety of other marketing courses.